bayanist/ASRock-B660M-PG-Riptide-hackintosh/README.md

 | AMD Radeon RX 6600 XT Compute Engine | OpenCL   | macOS 64-bit   | 72091        |
 | AMD Radeon RX 6600 XT           | Metal          | macOS 64-bit   | 122555       |

-### Known Issue: Sleep Mode and BCLK Setting

-If **BCLK (Base Clock)** is enabled in the BIOS settings of your motherboard, sleep mode will not function correctly.
-To enable proper sleep functionality, ensure that **BCLK is disabled** in the BIOS.

 ## User's Hardware Specification